 Email: [ ]@firstgas.co.nz

-A notice sent:
+Any legal notice sent:

+via OATIS or by email shall (unless, in the case of email, the sender receives an automatic response stating that the recipient’s email address does not exist or that the email has not been successfully sent):

+if sent prior to 4.00 p.m. on any Business Day, be deemed served on that Business Day; or

+if sent after 4.00 p.m. on any Business Day, shall be deemed served on the next Business Day; or

 by registered mail shall be deemed served on the earlier of the date of receipt or on the second Business Day after the same was committed to post;

-by email shall (unless the sender receives an automatic response stating that the recipient’s email address does not exist or the email has not been successfully sent):

-if sent prior to 4.00 p.m. on any Business Day, be deemed served on that Business Day; or

-if sent after 4.00 p.m. on any Business Day, shall be deemed served on the next Business Day.

 Disclosure of Agreement

-The Parties agree that this Agreement is not Confidential Information (as defined in the Code) and that either Party may disclose this Agreement in full to any other person, including (in the case of First Gas) by publishing the Agreement on its website and/or OATIS.
+The Parties agree that this Agreement is not Confidential Information, that either Party may disclose it in full to any other person and that First Gas will publish the Agreement on OATIS.

 Waiver